 - A new staff DE&I head role was created and announced in February to spearhead our Journey.

-- A listening tour of key stakeholder groups is underway and will be the foundation for action plans moving forward.
+- A listening tour of key stakeholder groups was conducted and will be the foundation for action plans moving forward.

 - Dedicated DE&I training for staff and key volunteer leaders to ensure process, programming and people